 Students with Disabilities: The University Policy Relating to students with disabilities is available at www.tcd.ie/disability.
-The Student Disability Service is located in Room 2054 Arts Building, phone = 8963111, email = disab@tcd.ie.
+The Student Disability Service is located in Printing House Square, phone = 8963111, email = askds@tcd.ie.
 The Student Disability Services Committee provides the formal channel for raising issues affecting students with disabilities.
 Martha Motherway (motherm@tcd.ie) is the liaison officer for the disability services in our school.